Antarctic Expedition 1897 - 1899

-The voyage of the Belgica under the command of Adrien de Gerlache set out from Antwerp, Belgium at the end of August 1897.
+The Belgica under the command of Adrien de Gerlache set out from Antwerp, Belgium at the end of August 1897.
 It is one of the most fascinating of the early Antarctic expeditions and also probably the least comfortable one to have taken part in for all concerned.

 The crew alphabetically